cncf/wg-serverless/workflow/spec/examples.md

 }
 ```

-After orders have been provisioned the ForEach states defines the end property which stops workflow execution.
+After orders have been provisioned the ForEach tasks defines the end property which stops workflow execution.
 It defines its end definition to be of type "event" in which case a CloudEvent will be produced which can be consumed
 by other orchestration workflows or other interested consumers.
 Note that we define the event to be produced in the workflows "events" property.